-Many of us have been using multiple credit lines, repaying loans, paying EMIs and avoid taking much of debt.
-Even though we think that all our credit lines are managed well, but due to some mistakes or lack of awareness, our credit score gets negatively impacted.
-Building a credit score is a time consuming process and a lot of effort is involved into it.
-Therefore, it is always better to avoid mistakes and be more aware and cautious while availing a lending product.
-Consumers with good credit score also need to check their credit reports for errors like incorrect or incomplete information and should immediately report to the respective credit bureau by raising a dispute, if in case you notice inaccuracies in your credit report.
+Many of us have been using multiple credit products, repaying loans, paying EMIs, etc. Even though we think that all our credit products are managed well, but due to some mistakes or lack of awareness, our credit score gets negatively impacted.
+Building a credit score is a time-consuming process, therefore, it is advised to avoid mistakes and be cautious while availing a lending product

-Delayed or missed loan/credit card payments: Missed or delayed loan repayments or credit card EMIs impact the most on your credit score, as all the credit bureaus take a note of your payment history while generating your credit score.
-Generally, one or two missed payments will not hamper your credit score, but if delayed or missed payment is consecutive or quite regular then there will be a significant dip in your credit score.
+Missed or delayed loan repayments or credit card EMIs have a negative impact on your credit score, as all the credit bureaus take a note of your payment history while generating your credit score.
+Generally, one or two missed payments will not hamper your credit score a lot, but if delayed or missed payment is quite regular then it may lead to a significant dip in your credit score.

-Closing old accounts or credit cards: Closing your old accounts will lower the average tenure of your accounts, thus will hamper your credit score.
+Closing your oldest account will lower the tenure of your credit accounts, thus may hamper your credit score.
 Also, closing your old accounts will decrease your overall available credit, thereby disturbing your credit utilization ratio.
-Hence, customers should not close down their old accounts as their accounts showcase their long association with the lenders that customers have operated and managed accounts for longer duration.
+Hence, customers should not close their old accounts as their accounts showcase their long association with the lenders that customers have operated and managed accounts for a longer duration.

 Mistake 5: Not Reviewing your Credit Report